sumeet9669/Machine-Leraning/README.md

-# hello
-First One
-Hi, Sumeet here.

-I like machine learning and deep learning
+This is my machine learning project

+Some of which are in Matlab and the later ones in Python